andysworkshop/stm32plus/INSTALL.md

 * Change directory to the top-level directory containing the `SConstruct` file.

-* stm32plus supports the STM32F103 HD and STM32F4 series MCUs.
+* stm32plus supports the STM32F103 HD, STM32F107 CL and STM32F4 series MCUs.
 Decide which one you want to build for.
 You also need to know your external oscillator (HSE) speed and you need to decide on whether you want to build a debug (-O0), small (-Os) or fast (-O3) library.

 You can build all of the above combinations side-by-side if you so wish by executing `scons` multiple times.